lagimik/PartnerCrucible/_posts/2024-03-02-GenerativePartnerCrucible.md

 ## Deep links

-- Added [What The Hack - Azure OpenAI Fundamentals](https://github.com/devanshithakar12/AOAI-Fundamentals-WTH): This hack is designed for individuals seeking hands-on experience with prompt engineering and machine learning best practices to effectively utilize Azure OpenAI models.- Added [Azure Well-Architected Framework perspective on Azure OpenAI](https://learn.microsoft.com/en-us/azure/well-architected/service-guides/azure-openai): This article offers architectural recommendations for decision-making when integrating Azure OpenAI into workload architecture, aligned with the Azure Well-Architected Framework pillars.
+- Added [What The Hack - Azure OpenAI Fundamentals](https://github.com/devanshithakar12/AOAI-Fundamentals-WTH): This hack is designed for individuals seeking hands-on experience with prompt engineering and machine learning best practices to effectively utilize Azure OpenAI models.
+- Added [Azure Well-Architected Framework perspective on Azure OpenAI](https://learn.microsoft.com/en-us/azure/well-architected/service-guides/azure-openai): This article offers architectural recommendations for decision-making when integrating Azure OpenAI into workload architecture, aligned with the Azure Well-Architected Framework pillars.

 -
 Visit the extended Partner Crucible page on this [Topic Page](https://lagimik.github.io/PartnerCrucible/DataAISolutionArea-AzureOpenAI) for more partner resources.